 I am afraid to tell you that picking stocks and applying some golden rules is only the basic part of the game.
 But unfortunately that’s the intimidating truth.
-In order to succeed as a trader you have to focus 80% of your time on the boring stuff (Portfolio management, risk management, reviewing past trades and so on) and only 20% on the thrilling things such as picking hot stocks.
+In order to succeed as a trader you have to focus 80% of your time on the boring stuff (Portfolio management, risk management, reviewing past trades and so on) and only 20% on the thrilling stuff such as picking hot stocks.

 Please be aware that you don’t need to be the Michael Jordan or Burce Lee equivalent of a trader to succeed.
 Just work hard, get in the hours and learn from your mistakes and do all this while keeping an open and shapeable mind.
 Every trader has a unique story but they all have one thing in common.
 They aquired the same traits and tools needed to succeed in some way or the other over many years.

 If you find joy in trading and if you stay off the dark alleys, the journey will be it’s own reward and you will make it eventually.